0lvin/heretic2/README.md

 * no books implementations
 * code is little bit mess
 * only gl1 has full support render
-* soft,gl3,vk render has incorrect angles
 * need to rewrite RF_TRANS_ADD to use quake2 logic

 To check:
- * [ ] code use diffent angles values to quake2
+ * [ ] code use different angles values to quake2
+ * [ ] unsupported foodstep with unsupported player ground surface,
  * [ ] broken jumps
  * [ ] third person code is different to quake 2
  * [ ] effects protocol is different to quake 2